Sacramento County Virtual Travel

 Sacramento County enjoys a coastal climate with mild winters and dry summers.
 Trees, bushes and green grass are common in the city.
 Many shiny, modern skyscrapers line the downtown skyline.

-In Sacramento County: Sacramento County is in: Services:
+Sacramento County is in:

 Cities: